abhishek274/abhishek274/README.md

 Java Developer
 --------------

-Experienced Java/J2EE developer with over 5 years in IT, adept in Agile methodologies and front-end UI development.
-Proficient in Spring framework, J2EE design patterns, and database management, with hands-on experience in AWS services, API documentation, and test-driven development tools.
-Skilled in utilizing a range of development and automation tools for efficient project management and deployment.
+A highly skilled IT professional with over 3 years of experience in Java/J2EE technologies, specializing in analysis, design, development, and testing across multi-platform environments.
+Proficient in Agile methodologies (TDD, SCRUM, Waterfall), front-end development (HTML5, CSS3, ReactJS), and Core Java concepts (OOP, Collections, Multithreading).
+Extensive experience with Spring frameworks (Spring Boot, Spring Security, Spring MVC) and database management (MySQL, MongoDB).
+Adept in using tools like JUnit, Mockito, Bitbucket, and GitHub for efficient software development and testing.

 * 🌍  I'm based in Dallas, TX
 * ✉️  You can contact me at [abhishekduggirala65@gmail.com](mailto:abhishekduggirala65@gmail.com)